ofebles/travel-agency/README.md

 ## Travel agency solutions

-NOTE: Look into individual versions to learn more on how to run it or what does it take to build it.

-Each version is based on previous one so it allows people perform the implementation at their own pace and to start any any place.

 [Base travel agency service](basic) - deals with all the basic steps to book flight and hotel.
 Consists of single service that has both business logic and decision logic included.